Tag: Susan MacTavish Best

 “Craigslist has an erotic services section on the site because our users asked us to create it in order to keep the personals section clear of erotic service ads.
 (Some folks when looking for a date do not want to have to look at ads for erotic services).
 Certainly, we … don’t want the site to be used for illegal activity.
 But we do believe that there should be a place for people to advertise legal escort services.
 We have over 30 million users a month.
 As we responded to the Mayor of Atlanta, we are always interested in hearing how we can make Craigslist better.
 Craigslist makes no money from erotic services because like most of the site, it is free to post there … “

 Legal escort services?
-No such thing my dear.
-They may pose as legal but we all know what they’re fronts for.
-And again you say that you don’t want craigslist used for illegal activities but you’re not doing anything to discourage it.
-So basically by moving the erotic services section out of the personals you just swept it under the rug hoping nobody would notice.
+No such thing, my dear.
+They may pose as legal, but we all know what they’re fronts for.
+And again you say that you don’t want craigslist used for illegal activities, but you’re not doing anything to discourage it.
+So basically by moving the erotic services section out of the personals, you just swept it under the rug hoping nobody would notice.

 What’s it going to take craigslist before you do something about this?
 Are you waiting for a toddler to get pimped out or worse?